skdkim/stumblr/README.md

 ### Minimum Viable Product

 Stumblr is a web application influenced by Tumblr, allowing users to share and interact with blog posts of various media types.
 Built using Ruby on Rails and React.js, it will include these minimum features:
-- [ ] Account creation, user login, and demo login
+- [O] Account creation, user login, and demo login
-- [ ] Seed data to illustrate the app's features
+- [O] Seed data to illustrate the app's features
-- [ ] Posting of text, photos, links, audio, and video
+- [O] Posting of text, photos, links, audio, and video
 - [ ] Interaction with other users' posts (liking and reblogging)
 - [ ] Post tagging and search by tags
 - [ ] Bug-free
-- [ ] Hosted on Heroku
+- [X] Hosted on Heroku
-- [ ] Styled and interactive (user action feedback)
+- [O] Styled and interactive (user action feedback)
 - [ ] Production readme (to replace this readme)

 ### Design Docs